jimmoffitt/developer_advocate.blog/Tweet_JSON_Native.md

 </table>

-## Tweet Child Objects
+## Next Steps

+Explore the other sub-objects that a Tweet contains:

 + User objects are described HERE.
 + Entities and Extended Entitites objects are described HERE.
 + Tweet geo objects are described HERE.

-## Next Steps

-+ User Data Dictionary
-+ Entities and Extended Entities Data Dictionaries